jennamferguson/Project1_Connect4/README.md

 ## Play Game
 The resulting models as well as a notebook to play a game of Connect4 against these models is included in the Play Game folder.

 cnn_model.h5 and cnn_model2.h5 are earlier models.
-While these models are competitive opponents, we found they lacked the ability to block early wins. cnn_model3.h5 is our strongest player throughout the entirety of the game - we recommend playing this if you're up for the challenge!
+While these models are competitive opponents, we found they lacked the ability to block early wins. cnn_model3.h5 is our strongest player throughout the game - we recommend playing this if you're up for the challenge!
 This model had a validation accuracy of 91%

 ## Backend Code
 This folder includes the code the backend code to host these models on Anvil